 Review of global fields and introduction to adeles.
-Theory of class formations.
+Statements of global class field theory and applications.
+Brauer groups.
 Proofs of the main theorems of class field theory.
 L-functions and Chebotarev density.
 Complex multiplication and explicit class field theory for imaginary quadratic fields.